ibm-cloud-docs/resiliency/bcdr-pitfalls.md

 This increase in local demand could hamper recovery efforts and increase recovery times for a period of time.

-To avoid such problems, either consider building out as much required capacity as possible in the DR region of choice (though this comes with cost implications) or consider using other locations, such as those which are not near-neighbour regions.
+To avoid such problems, either consider pre-building out as much required capacity as possible in the DR region of choice (though this comes with cost implications) or consider using other locations, such as those which are not near-neighbour regions.
 Note though, that some services, such as IBM Cloud Databases, backup data to cross-regional Object Storage buckets, which the service 'owns' and cannot be customer configured.
 This may place a constraint on the DR locations you can choose from.

 ## Connectivity considerations
 {: #ConnectivityConsiderations}